Compare Invoice Finance Quotes

 Businesses may struggle to track invoices, especially when dealing with a high volume of transactions.
 This can result in lost or overlooked invoices, which can adversely affect the cash flow.

 Does your business have unpaid invoices that are sitting idle because of long payment terms?
 Get immediate cash against them through invoice factoring.
-ComparedBusiness links you with top invoice factoring providers in the UK.
+ComparedBusiness UK links you with top invoice factoring providers in the UK.
 Just fill in your details within 2 minutes and get instant quotes.
 Time to solve your cash flow problems now.

 Invoices should be kept for at least 5-7 years.
 This retention period aligns with most tax laws and regulations, ensuring you have the necessary documentation for audits, disputes and financial reviews.
 It’s better if you have digital backups for easy access and to prevent loss.